Ultrasonic Cleaner for Cleaning Printhead: How It Works?

 The bottom line

 Under normal working conditions, the printheads should serve you anywhere from 1.5 – 2 years.
 If you find quality issues in between (such as faded, spotty, or somewhat streaky prints), maybe it’s time to clean them.
-Do not replace them until a message on your printer instructs you to do so.
-In most cases, simply cleaning them using an ultrasonic printhead cleaner can restore them again.

 Remember that if your printer utilizes water-based inks, which can be effectively cleaned using standard methods, ultrasonic cleaning may be unnecessary.
 It is also important to take into account that the ultrasonic cleaning method could void the warranty of printheads still under coverage.
-So, alternative cleaning techniques should be considered if you are working with newer printheads that contain sensitive electronics or specialized coating materials, as ultrasonic cleaning could potentially damage these components.